bakudbilla/linear_regression_model/README.md

 A Flutter mobile application that predicts medical insurance costs based on personal health metrics and lifestyle factors using machine learning.
 Features

-Predicts medical insurance costs based on:
+Predicts medical insurance costs based on the following:
 Age
 BMI (Body Mass Index)
 Number of children